okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 `0oag58489amZL0MEN0h7` will be your Client ID.

 Remember that you're using the `client_credentials` grant type, and you sent the server your **Client ID** and **Client Secret** as your credentials.
 Thus the authorization server is sending back your Client ID as your "name".
-In a different scenario, say using an Authorization Code Grant, this would actually be the user's name (or perhaps their email address or username).
+In a different scenario, say using an Authorization Code Grant, this would be the user's name (or perhaps their email address or username).

 ## Learn More about Token Authentication and Building Secure Apps in Java

 Understanding token authentication is central to building modern web applications.
 There are two main methods used to sign and encrypt tokens: hashing and public/private keys.
 Both methods are fundamental to security on the internet.
 Check out the [wikipedia page](https://en.wikipedia.org/wiki/HMAC) on HMACs to continue learning about the hash-based message authentication code (HMAC) used in JWTs.
-To learn about public/private key encryption, the [Red Hat page has a nice introduction](https://access.redhat.com/documentation/en-US/Red_Hat_Certificate_System/8.1/html/Deploy_and_Install_Guide/Introduction_to_Public_Key_Cryptography.html).
+To learn about public/private key encryption, [Red Hat has an excellent introduction](https://access.redhat.com/documentation/en-US/Red_Hat_Certificate_System/8.1/html/Deploy_and_Install_Guide/Introduction_to_Public_Key_Cryptography.html).

 Once you feel really solid about those two technologies, you can take a look at [this great tutorial on Medium](https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec) about JWTs.